 Separation agreements frequently contain provisions about how spouses will divide their property.
 The agreement can outline which spouse will receive furniture, electronics, motor vehicles, and other personal property.
 The separation agreement may also state which spouse should receive intangible property, such as bonds, stocks, and savings accounts.
 Separation agreements in North Carolina can also detail which spouse is responsible for paying for current or future debts.

 Child Custody and Child Support

 Child custody and child support matters can be among the most contentious legal separation or divorce issues.
-Many spouses will include child custody and child support plans in their separation agreement.
+Many spouses in North Carolina will include child custody and child support plans in their separation agreement.
 The agreement may establish guidelines regarding the physical and legal custody of the children and visitation rights and schedules.

 The agreement may include provisions on the amount of child support one parent must pay and the penalties involved for failure to pay on time.
 The terms regarding child support and child custody can be as broad or specific as the parties would like to make them.
 Some separation agreements include very detailed plans that state when each child will spend the holidays or vacations with each parent.

 Finally, many separation agreements include an alimony arrangement.
 Both parties should agree on when the alimony will be paid, how much alimony will be paid, and the dates on which alimony should be paid.
 The agreement may also contain a provision regarding the penalties for late alimony payments and when the alimony arrangement will end.

 Contact a Legal Separation Agreement Attorney in New Bern Today